| ENNISKILLEN Enniskillen, an inland town in County Fermanagh, ninety-three miles

 Carhill - Miss Jameson

-The Canning School - Mrs. Kate McShane, principal; Miss Meabank, assistant
+The Canning School - Mrs. Kate McShane, principal; Miss Meabank,

 The Upper School - Alex.
-McCotter, principal; Miss Wallace, assistant
+McCotter, principal; Miss Wallace,

 Glen Ullin - John McNicholl; Miss Nellie Smyth, assistant